FollHaus/FollHaus/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Sergeyi
 ===============================================================================================================================

-Neural network and Android developer
+Neural network and Beckend developer
 ------------------------------------

 ⚡Not so long ago I started studying programming and now I'm trying to figure out what I would like to do in the future.
-In the end I've settled on two directions: neural networks development and creating applications for Android.
+In the end I've settled on two directions: neural networks development and creating applications for Beckend.

 * ✉️  You can contact me at [follhaus71@gmail.com](mailto:follhaus71@gmail.com) and [telegramm](https://t.me/FollHaus)
-* 🤝  I'm open to collaborating on Developing neural networks and Android applications
+* 🤝  I'm open to collaborating on Developing neural networks and Beckend
 * ⚡  There's a kitty named Anubis and he's a chubby pie.

 ### Skills